Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 If Xiù could get away fast enough, she’d whip up a nice little treat for them, too.

-“...How’s your stomach?”
+"...How’s your stomach?"
 Al asked, picking out one of the neat little bedding packages from the closet.
 One of the few things she’d unhesitatingly picked up from her mother was the trick of keeping bedding sets together by packing them inside one of their pillowcases.

 Xiù grimaced.
 A total gut biome replacement was the *opposite* of fun.
 Or dignified.
 Thank goodness they had a house with three bathrooms, and thank *double* goodness that modern batteries could last *days* between charges, because she’d been worried that she might have to set up shop permanently on that toilet.

 Life as a hermit queen, on her own personal throne.
 In hindsight, that thought was enough to make her giggle, which got a raised eyebrow from Allison.

-“...Better now.
-Yours?”
+"...Better now.
+Yours?"

-“Nofl had better be right about us never needing to do that again, or I’ll use his coffee set for clay pigeons.
-I went through *three* cans of air freshener… Do you ever miss the days where we were glamorous space explorers?”
+"Nofl had better be right about us never needing to do that again, or I’ll use his coffee set for clay pigeons.
+I went through *three* cans of air freshener… Do you ever miss the days where we were glamorous space explorers?"

-Xiù laughed. “...Not really, no. I mean, I enjoy remembering them wistfully...but Julian’s sleep-farts could be *epic.”*
+Xiù laughed. "...Not really, no. I mean, I enjoy remembering them wistfully...but Julian’s sleep-farts could be *epic."*

-“We haven’t escaped those, *baobei.”*
+"We haven’t escaped those, *baobei."*

-“No, but the room is bigger and I make all his food!
-They’re just loud now, instead of deadly.”
+"No, but the room is bigger and I make all his food!
+They’re just loud now, instead of deadly."

 Al grinned, and with a shake and a flourish she flapped the duvet and got it square over the bed.
-“This is a glamorous, highbrow conversation we’re having.”
+"This is a glamorous, highbrow conversation we’re having."

-“We’re glamorous, highbrow gals.”
+"We’re glamorous, highbrow gals."
 Xiù cuddled her from behind and nipped the back of her neck.
-“Allegedly.”
+"Allegedly."

-“...Yeah…”
+"...Yeah…"

 Xiù squeezed her tighter.
-“What’s on your mind?”
+"What’s on your mind?"

-“Just… All this extra energy Julian’s had lately, and the Crue-D and stuff… “Al ran her hands up and placed them over Xiù’s “...I’m scared for him.
-And for our babies.”
+"Just… All this extra energy Julian’s had lately, and the Crue-D and stuff… "Al ran her hands up and placed them over Xiù’s "...I’m scared for him.
+And for our babies."

-“Your mom’s not *that* bad of a babysitter.”
+"Your mom’s not *that* bad of a babysitter."

 Allison begrudged her an amused snort.
-“Shut up, that’s not what I mean.”
+"Shut up, that’s not what I mean."

-“I know what you mean.
-But… come here.”
+"I know what you mean.
+But… come here."
 Xiù led her to the window, and gestured downwards.
-They were play-wrestling in the very specific flip-over-shoulder, boisterous-living-junglegym way that dads the world over somehow all learned to do. “...Tell me he’s anything other than an *amazing* dad.”
+They were play-wrestling in the very specific flip-over-shoulder, boisterous-living-junglegym way that dads the world over somehow all learned to do. "...Tell me he’s anything other than an *amazing* dad."

-“...I mean, I think he is.
-But I don’t exactly have a lotta good dads to compare him to.”
+"...I mean, I think he is.
+But I don’t exactly have a lotta good dads to compare him to."

-“Oh, hush up and listen to your instincts,” Xiù chided her.
+"Oh, hush up and listen to your instincts," Xiù chided her.
 Al nodded, but gave her a quizzical look.

-“...What’s that have to do with his health, though?”
+"...What’s that have to do with his health, though?"

-“I don’t think he’d take a stupid risk with his health, *ever.* He’s got four kids to love, and us...”
+"I don’t think he’d take a stupid risk with his health, *ever.* He’s got four kids to love, and us..."

-“And he’s an *actual spacemagic gorilla* now!”
+"And he’s an *actual spacemagic gorilla* now!"

-“He was basically that since the day we met him, babe.
+"He was basically that since the day we met him, babe.
 He’s just more now, because he has to be.
-And don’t lie, you enjoy it too.”
+And don’t lie, you enjoy it too."

-Allison’s expression went complicated. “...Story of all our lives, huh?
-Being what we have to be?”
+Allison’s expression went complicated. "...Story of all our lives, huh?
+Being what we have to be?"

-“Exactly.
+"Exactly.
 Remember, he’s doing it for the people he loves, Al. Not just us either!
 I mean, look: does he get off on being a gorilla freak and a glam magazine stud?
 Of course he does.
-He’s *a guy.* And… I won’t lie, I do too.”
+He’s *a guy.* And… I won’t lie, I do too."

-“That makes three of us,” Allison agreed.
+"That makes three of us," Allison agreed.

-“...But I’m *pretty* sure he’d forego all the extra work if he could, too.
-What he’d rather spend all his time on is right out there, and back on Akyawentuo.”
+"...But I’m *pretty* sure he’d forego all the extra work if he could, too.
+What he’d rather spend all his time on is right out there, and back on Akyawentuo."

-“I know.
-But would you rather I *didn’t* worry?”
+"I know.
+But would you rather I *didn’t* worry?"

-“Of course not.”
+"Of course not."
 Xiù gave her another squeeze.
-“I *like* that you care.
+"I *like* that you care.
 But let *him* carry that worry.
-It would make him feel better.”
+It would make him feel better."

-“Fair enough…” Al picked up the laundry basket.
-“C’mon.
-Two more beds to do, and then we can have some fun.”
+"Fair enough…" Al picked up the laundry basket.
+"C’mon.
+Two more beds to do, and then we can have some fun."

-“What have you got in mind?”
+"What have you got in mind?"

-“Something involving lingerie.
-I’ll work out the details as we go.”
+"Something involving lingerie.
+I’ll work out the details as we go."

-“Oh! *That* kind of fun!”
+"Oh! *That* kind of fun!"

-“Been too long, don’t you think?”
+"Been too long, don’t you think?"
 Al asked, pushing the door open with her butt.

-“...Two days?”
+"...Two days?"
 Xiù thought about it, then grinned, and followed.

-“...You’re right,” she agreed. *“Far* too long.”
+"...You’re right," she agreed. *"Far* too long."

 ---